lexivn/meet/README.md

 ### Feature 5: Add an App Shortcut to the Home Screen

-Scenario 1: User can install the meet app as a shortcut on their device home screen.
+> - **Scenario 1:** User can install the meet app as a shortcut on their device home screen.
-This feature does not need a development since it could be achieve by using the SO of the device where the app is running.
+>   This feature does not need a development since it could be achieve by using the SO of the device where the app is running.

 ### Feature 6: Display Charts Visualizing Event Details

-> #### Scenario 1: Show a chart with the number of upcoming events in each city.
+> - #### Scenario 1: Show a chart with the number of upcoming events in each city.

 > ### Given-When-Then Format